neeleshsoni21/BagelFit/README.md

-# BagelFit
+# BagelFit 🥯
-Fitting Torus Structures to Nuclear Membrane Density Maps.
+Fitting Torus Structures to Nuclear Membrane Density Maps

 BagelFit is a computational tool designed to fit toroidal structures onto nuclear membrane density maps using efficient search algorithms.
 Built for precision and scalability, it leverages integrative modeling techniques to optimize torus parameters and analyze nuclear morphology.